ksktechai/llamacpp-rag/README.md

 with PDFs and documents using open-source models — no cloud APIs, no keys, no data leaving your machine.

+🦙 What is llama.cpp

+Imagine this first, You have a big AI brain (like ChatGPT), but it’s usually kept in a huge data center. llama.cpp is a tool that lets you:
+- take that AI brain
+- shrink it down
+- run it on your own computer
+- without the internet

+🧠 In simple words
+llama.cpp is a super-efficient engine that runs AI language models locally on your laptop or server.

+- No cloud.
+- No account.
+- No API key.
+- No tracking.

+🔍 What llama.cpp actually does
+- Loads LLM models (LLaMA, Mistral, Qwen, Gemma, etc.)
+- Runs them using your CPU or GPU
+- Uses clever math tricks so big models fit on normal machines
+- Exposes every low-level knob (memory, threads, GPU layers, quantization)

+Think of it as:
+“The Linux kernel of local LLMs”

 ![Infographic](docs/architecture-infograpic.png)

 ## 🏗️ High-Level Architecture